 Speaking in front of a large crowd can be one of the most intimidating challenges, leaving us nervous and overwhelmed.
-Performance anxiety, otherwise known as stage fright, is an experience that many of us are familiar with; it’s a fear response that causes physical and psychological symptoms like increased heart rate, shaking hands, and racing thoughts.
+Performance anxiety, otherwise known as stage fright, is an experience that many of us are familiar with — a fear response that causes physical and psychological symptoms like increased heart rate, shaking hands, and racing thoughts.

-But don’t panic just yet—no matter your experience or expertise with public speaking, effective strategies are available to help you build confidence and overcome performance anxiety!
-In this blog post, we will explore seven tactics for boosting your courage when presenting in front of an audience.
+But don't panic just yet — no matter your experience or expertise with public speaking, effective strategies are available to help you build confidence and overcome performance anxiety!
+Here are seven tactics for boosting your courage when presenting in front of an audience.

 1. Prepare Thoroughly: Master Your Content